Lingvokot/gitlab-ci-scripts/README.md

 We use it as "Gitlab CI extension" for our *JavaScript* projects (*React Native*).

-Info is in the `static-server` directory (puppet manifests and install shell script)

 With help of `build-export.sh`, it's possible to:
   * generate custom badges via web service http://shields.io
   * always have link on latest build